 This is one of the best orbital sanders on the market.
 Solid, well made, and affordable.
 It will make your job easier and faster.
 It’ll make sanding large, flat furniture surfaces a breeze.
-But if you think it’s a bit too big for your needs, consider the DeWalt model.
+But if you think it’s a bit too big for your needs, consider the

 Best detailing sander for furniture-

 This lightweight and compact sander is my pick for detailing sander.
 It’s also the cheapest one on this list.
-So if your budget is tight and perhaps you want a random orbital sander as well as detailing sander, then this model is worth looking at.
+So if your budget is tight and perhaps you want a random orbital sander as well as detail sander, then this model is worth looking at.

-Although not too powerful is not meant for heavy-duty work.
+Although not too powerful this sander is not meant for heavy-duty work.
 The 1.0 Amp power motor and 13500 Opm will provide enough power for finishing tasks in hard to reach places on sanded furniture.

 The rubberized grip makes it comfortable to hold and easy to use, and vibrations are not too noticeable.
 The switch on button is covered in rubber to prevent the dust from getting in and might be awkward to use, especially with gloves.
 But as i mentioned before, this is the case regardless of the brand/price of the sander.